 Here are 6 things to consider:

 - Many students have changed their attitudes to living in rented accommodation in Leeds, choosing instead to commute or live on campus.

 - Do we know what is going to happen over the coming months?

 - Landlords and Letting Agencies are already worried about being able to let their properties this year.
 This can lead to aggressive tactics when encouraging students to sign tenancy agreements.
-Never sign under pressure, and if you are offered extras such as a new TV or repairs – make sure it is written in the contact.
+Never sign under pressure, and if you are offered extras such as a new TV or repairs – make sure it is written in the contract.
 If you have any doubts, walk away.

-- It may well be in your best interests to wait until we all know more about government plans – don’t worry about missing out on properties, there are always more available later (and possibly cheaper).
+- It may well be in your best interests to wait until we all know more about long term government plans – don’t worry about missing out on properties, there are always more available later (and possibly cheaper).

 - Avoid signing for a property if you haven’t physically seen it.
 Many Lettings Agents will provide virtual walkthroughs online.
 Be careful of this as problems may be overlooked/ignored.
 Another top tip is to speak to the current tenants about their experiences of renting the property and they are the experts.